truzo/tomango-2018/site/content/blog/whats-tipple-finding-right-online-marketing-mix.md

 **Tasting tips*:*

-	<li>Great for ecommerce sites, especially "visually appealing" products
+- Great for ecommerce sites, especially "visually appealing" products
-	<li>Get started immediately for instant traffic
+- Get started immediately for instant traffic
-	<li>Not that widely used amongst smaller businesses, so you could get ahead of your competitors
+- Not that widely used amongst smaller businesses, so you could get ahead of your competitors
-	<li>Social Media
+- Social Media

 We all know about the hype surrounding social media, but how can it help your business?
 Well, if you've got a new product and you want to spread the word quickly and cheaply, it could be a vital part of your marketing strategy.
 Most businesses use it to engage with their followers; by sharing useful information to demonstrate knowledge and experience, showing off the work they've been doing, or putting themselves forward as experts in their field.